strategio-tech/fp-sim6-error-007/README.md

 ## Features

-- User can log in, sign up, or start playing first two games as a trial.
+- User(s) can log in, sign up, or start playing first two games as a trial.

+- Logged in user can customize their pet, change the pet type and pet name.

+- User(s) can progress through games and levels, while earning points and PidgeCoin.

+- User(s) can buy fun hats for their pet in the Hat Shop.

+- User(s) can try on different hats in their Profile.

+- Streak counter if you play the game consecutive days in a row.

+- Leaderboard to display top all-time scores ordered by points.

+- FAQ to answer a few questions that might come up during the game.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>